project

 Power-to-X Province of Utrecht

-The elaboration of the cases for these three specific sites will produce new insights into the efficient and effective organisation of the local energy system, with a view to maximising the interconnections between different sectors and energy demands.
-Moreover, once elaborated, the cases will serve as showcases to inspire other actors about the possibilities of the Power-to-X concept.
-They will then also be able to get to work on realising a clean, affordable, reliable and future-proof energy system.
+The elaboration of the case studies leads to new insights into the efficient and effective design of the local energy system, with different sectors and energy demands being linked as much as possible.
+In addition, the business parks serve as showcases to inspire parties in other locations with respect to the possibilities of the Power-to-X concept.
+In this way, they too can take steps on the road to a clean, affordable, reliable and future-resilient energy system.

 Een integraal energie en watersysteem door middel van de Power-to-X-aanpak